 Latest from Twitter

-Nominators should submit a letter or report of one or two pages, outlining the exceptional qualities of the nominated project to the ACLA secretariat, Alexander Beecroft, and the chair of the committee by the deadline of November 1, 2022.
+Nominators should submit a letter or report of one or two pages, outlining the exceptional qualities of the nominated project to the ACLA secretariat and to committee members by the deadline of November 1, 2022.
 Please note that we will not accept hard copies of this year's nominations and ask for only PDFs to be emailed to the four addresses below.

 Latest from Twitter